 Delivery should be by caesarean section, particularly in those women infected within 6 weeks of delivery because of high rates of asymptomatic shedding of HSV and insufficient time for a complete antibody response between infection and delivery.
 Grade B

-If vaginal delivery is unavoidable, consider treatment of mother with valaciclovir/aciclovir and request an urgent referral to a paediatrician experienced in HSV infection (see Neonatal HSV Infection, page ??).
+If vaginal delivery is unavoidable, consider intravenous aciclovir treatment of the mother and request an urgent referral to a paediatrician experienced in HSV infection (see Neonatal HSV Infection, page 25).
 Grade C

 In women who have recurrent genital lesions at onset of labour: